AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/about-the-consoles/tnp.md

 have been created on a full console.
 You can also use a console in multi-user mode to create shows directly on the TNP.

-More information about using TNPs can be found [here](../titan-net).
+See [Titan Net](../titan-net.md) for more information about using TNPs.